djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 - identifies a collection of relationship types
 - describes the observed characteristics of those relationships that enshrine the iron triangle
 - analyse how being able to improve those relationships and orchestrate relationships between objects may be key to breaking the iron triangle
-- consider what might be required if unviersities are to break the iron triangle
+- consider what might be required if universities are to break the iron triangle
 - suggests that limitations of digital fluency/capability is not limited to academics, but to institutions

 ## Introduction